Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

       -Monitoring
       -Social Perceptiveness
       -Speaking
-    Required credentials and years of experience:
+    Required credentials and years of experience: Bachelor's degree and 2 years of experience.
     Job type: full-time
     Location: on remote
     Salary, benefits and perks: